UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 Arkansas State Stats and Trends

-- The Red Wolves have an ATS record of 3-4 in their seven games as an underdog of 3 points or more this season.
+- The Red Wolves have been underdogs by 3 points or more seven times this season and are 3-4 ATS in those matchups.

-- Arkansas State has eclipsed the over/under in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- Arkansas State's games this year have gone over the point total three times in eight opportunities (37.5%).

-- Arkansas State is 1-0 against the spread and 1-1 overall in games when it scores more than 36.3 points.
+- Arkansas State is 1-0 against the spread and 1-1 overall in games when it puts up more than 36.3 points.

 - This season the Red Wolves have turned the ball over 18 times, four more than the Warhawks' takeaways (14).